-Undeterred, Emmer saw this as an opportunity- a fresh start disguised as defeat.
+Undeterred, Emmer saw this as an opportunity — a fresh start disguised as defeat.
 “I’m a quiet optimist.
-There is only one way: forward.”
-Emmer says.
-He rebuilt his voice from the ground up, learned to sing again, and a new sound emerged- The scars of mountain living forever sealed into his timbre.
-Lush with overtones, ghostly harmonics, and friendly grit; Emmer’s voice is better than ever.
+There is only one way: forward,” Emmer says.
+He rebuilt his voice from the ground up, learned to sing again, and a new sound emerged.
+The scars of mountain living were forever sealed into his timbre.
+Lush with overtones, ghostly harmonics, and friendly grit, Emmer’s voice is better than ever.

 Emmer’s 2018 album, Jukebox, was recorded in a spare bedroom in North Carolina on two microphones.
 It was homespun, and his first work to garner national attention.
 By contrast, Alpine Coda is Emmer’s first collaboration with a producer, and a posse of Nashville’s finest.
 “Mary Bragg is one of Nashville’s rising stars, and an incredible songwriter.
 She has golden ears, and isn’t afraid to constructively disagree, which makes the music better,” Emmer says.
-The band was anchored by Brian Owings on drums (Emmylou Harris), Owen Biddle on bass (The Roots), with flourishes by Josh Kaler on guitar (Aaron Lee Tasjan), and Jelly Roll Johnson on harmonica (Shania Twain, Guy Clark).
+The band was anchored by Bryan Owings on drums (Emmylou Harris), Owen Biddle on bass (The Roots), with flourishes by Josh Kaler on guitar (Aaron Lee Tasjan), Deanie Richardson on fiddle (Grand Ole Opry) and Jelly Roll Johnson on harmonica (Shania Twain, Guy Clark).